 How we can help

 Our work includes modelling access in relation to the distribution of protected species such as Nightjar, Woodlark and Dartford Warbler (see Bird disturbance) and using spatial models to predict the distribution of visitors over a wide area to create ‘heat maps’.
 These maps can be used to relate to conservation features and inform visitor strategies.
-In our work related to dogs we can also draw on the knowledge and experience of our Senior Planning Ecologist, who is a qualified Dog Behaviourist.
 For examples of how our access and nature conservation work can link to other work areas, creating a bigger picture, see the Access and Nature Conservation and Urban Development Surrounding Heathlands case studies.

 Work in the Suffolk Sandlings

 undertaken for the Suffolk Wildlife Trust in partnership with Forestry Commission and RSPB